SocksTheWolf/AntiScamBot/README.md

 DISCORD_TOKEN="your discord bot token"
 DATABASE_FILE="a path to your sql file"
 CONFIG_FILE="a path to your config file"
-BACKUP_LOCATION="a path to a directory to store your backup sql file"
+API_KEYS="a path to the file with api keys for subinstance bots to spin up" BACKUP_LOCATION="a path to a directory to store your backup sql file"
 DEVELOPMENT_MODE="true if you want to test without banning, false to ban people"
 ```